jimstroming/Frog-Checkers/README.md

-# Traffic-Checkers
+# Roadkill-Frog-Checkers
-Unity implementation of the Traffic Checkers game invented by Lee Stroming.
+Unity implementation of the Roadkill Frog Checkers game invented by Lee Stroming.
 Under development